 The next day we headed to Tafika, so back across the river to the main camp where you can do a mix of game drives and walks in the very North of the park.
 With huge salt pans and a good mix of vegetation sightings are excellent and I’m pleased to say we saw large flocks of crowned cranes, leopards, lions and I heard about the wild dogs spotted in the morning (damn!).

 Again the food here was excellent but what I really loved was the family environment.
-From Carol and Ron who own RAS who sat and had meals with us telling us tales of the bush to Phil, their photographic guide who has been there for years to Isaac, who was the first black guide in the valley and at 72 his eyesight only seems to get better!
+From Carol and John who own RAS who sat and had meals with us telling us tales of the bush to Bryan, their photographic guide who has been there for years to Isaac, who was the first black guide in the valley and at 72 his eyesight only seems to get better!
 Each meal was taken communally with whoever was in camp from Tom the pilot, the Coppinger family, to the guides, this was a nice touch.

 From here I flew to North Luangwa with their resident pilot Tom, an incredibly scenic flights along the river where we were able to spot hippos, elephants, puku, zebra and waterbuck!
 It took just under 30 mins then we landed just a short drive away from camp.
 To get into camp we had a shallow river crossing but I’m told in less dry moths you wade across the river to enter the camp, a unique way to enter this remote piece of paradise.